 Things to Do in Adams

 Explore more than 50 miles of trails by foot or mountain bike, go kayaking, or take a spin on a snowmobile at Savoy Mountain State Forest.
 Take a tour of MASS MoCA to see the works of esteemed and emerging artists, attend an outdoor concert, or stop in for a hands-on art class.
 Shop for a new stuffed animal, science experiment kit, board game, or something totally unique for the kids at Persnickety Toys.
-Order the Broiled Scrod, Eggplant Parmesan, or the French Onion Soup Burger at Freight Yard Pub & Restaurant.
+Check out Berkshire county staples like Broiled Scrod, Eggplant Parmesan, or the French Onion Soup Burger at Freight Yard Pub & Restaurant.
 Stop in for Beet & Burrata salad, Sea Scallops Risotto, and Chocolate Mousse at Italian restaurant Grazie.
 Or pick between soft-serve ice cream flavors like Pina Colada and hard ice cream flavors like Cookies ‘N Cream at The Rainbow Shack.

 - Population: 16,042